 Online clinics do not replace office doctors; they augment them.
 Although the vast majority of medicine cannot be practiced online, some services are provided well online.

 It is possible to be negative about online clinics as suboptimal when compared with a surgery visit.
 However, many people who obtain medicine on the web will not attend a surgery if the online option is not there.
-Some people are too embarrassed and they know the medicine they are looking for is not on the NHS, including malaria tablets, Propecia and ED treatment.
+Some people are too embarrassed and they know the medicine they are looking for is not available free on the NHS, including malaria tablets, Propecia and certain ED treatment.

 Online clinics provide a selected range of prescription medicines delivered conveniently to people’s doors.
 The art, if that is the right word, is to know what not to prescribe and when not to treat.
 It comes down to selection.